mikerodionov/MSFT-Certifications/MSFT/GitHub/GutHubFoundations.md

 GitHub topics all you to explore repositories in a particular subject area, find projects to contribute to, and discover new solutions to a specific problem.
 Helpful topics to classify a repository include the repository's intended purpose, subject area, community, or language.
 Additionally, GitHub analyzes public repository content and generates suggested topics that repository admins can accept or reject.
 Private repository content is not analyzed and does not receive topic suggestions.

+A fork is a new repository that shares code and visibility settings with the original upstream code repository.
+Forks are often used to iterate on ideas or changes before they are proposed back to the upstream repository, such as in open source projects or when a user does not have write access to the upstream repository.
+Developers can use forks to propose changes related to fixing a bug without impacting the original upstream repository.

+If you fork a repository and the original repository is updated, **your fork won't automatically receive those updates**.
+Maintainers must manually sync their forks with the original repository by creating pull requests or using Git commands to fetch and merge changes.

+When you follow organizations on GitHub, you'll see their public activity on your personal dashboard:
+- new discussions
+- sponsorships
+- repositories

+**Following an organization on GitHub does not impact notifications related to changes made to the organization's profile settings**.
+Profile settings for organizations and individual user profiles are separate entities on GitHub.
+Following an organization primarily affects the visibility of public repository activities associated with that organization on your personal dashboard.

+#### PR Templates

+To add PR template to repo create the pull request template visible in the repository's root directory with the name pull_request_template.md